-- A. This chapter is applicable to all territory located only within those portions of the unincorporated area of Columbia County in which the associated town board has adopted this chapter pursuant to Wisconsin Statutes Section 59.69(5). - B. Unless specifically exempted by law, all cities, villages, towns and counties are required to obtain all necessary permits for projects undertaken by them within this chapter's geographic jurisdiction.
-State agencies are required to similarly comply when Wisconsin Statutes Section 13.48(13) applies.
+- (1) This chapter is applicable to all territory located only within those portions of the unincorporated area of Columbia County in which the associated town board has adopted this chapter, pursuant to Wis.
+Stats. § 59.69(5). - Unless specifically exempted by law, all cities, villages, towns and counties are required to obtain all necessary permits for projects undertaken by them within this chapter's geographic jurisdiction.
+State agencies are required to similarly comply when Wis.
+Stats. § 13.48(13) applies.

-16-101-080 ENACTMENT OF CHAPTER AND TRANSITIONAL PROVISION
+SEC.
+12.101.08 ENACTMENT OF ARTICLE AND TRANSITIONAL PROVISION

-- A. This chapter shall become effective per the procedure under Wisconsin Statutes Section 59.69. - B. All provisions of Title 16, Chapter 100 the Columbia County Code of Ordinances that existed prior to May 21, 2014 (i.e., the predecessor Title 16, Chapter 100) and that are not included herein are hereby repealed. - C. This chapter, in part, carries forward some of the provisions governing zoning and related matters, being previously known collectively as the "Zoning Code", Title 16, Chapter 100 of the Columbia County Code of Ordinances, in place prior to the effective date of this recreated chapter.
-It is the intention of this chapter to continue in force such existing provisions so that all rights and liabilities that have accrued thereunder are preserved and may be enforced, unless explicitly surrendered by specific provisions of this chapter or altered by the Official Zoning Map. - D. The adoption of this chapter shall not adversely affect the County's right to prosecute any violation of the predecessor Title 16, Chapter 1 and Title 16, Chapter 100, provided that such violation first occurred while the particular predecessor chapter was in effect. - E. Development applications that were submitted in complete form and were pending approval on or before the effective date of this chapter in each respective town shall be reviewed wholly under the terms of the chapter as it existed at the time the complete application was submitted. - F. Each development approval under the predecessor Title 16, Chapter 100 shall be valid for a period not greater than the approval lapse date established under the predecessor Title 16, Chapter 100, but in no case greater than 18 months from May 21, 2014 except that the Zoning Administrator may grant a one time, twelve month extension, provided that a written extension request is submitted before the original expiration date and the Zoning Administrator determines that the extension is necessary to address delays beyond the reasonable control of the applicant.
+- (1) This chapter shall become effective per the procedure under Wis.
+Stats. § 59.69. - (2) All provisions of Chapter 12, Subchapter 100 of the Columbia County Code of Ordinances

+- that existed prior to May 21, 2014 (i.e., the predecessor Chapter 12, Subchapter 100) and that are not included herein are hereby repealed. - (3) This chapter, in part, carries forward some of the provisions governing zoning and related matters, being previously known collectively as the "Zoning Code", Chapter 12, Subchapter 100 of the Columbia County Code of Ordinances, in place prior to the effective date of this recreated chapter.
+It is the intention of this chapter to continue in force such existing provisions so that all rights and liabilities that have accrued thereunder are preserved and may be enforced, unless explicitly surrendered by specific provisions of this chapter or altered by the Official Zoning Map. - (4) The adoption of this chapter shall not adversely affect the County's right to prosecute any violation of the predecessor Chapter 12, Subchapter 100 and Title 16, Chapter 100, provided that such violation first occurred while the particular predecessor chapter was in effect. - (5) Development applications that were submitted in complete form and were pending approval on or before the effective date of this chapter in each respective town shall be reviewed wholly under the terms of the chapter as it existed at the time the complete application was submitted.

-16-101-090 RELATIONSHIP TO COLUMBIA COUNTY COMPREHENSIVE PLAN
+SEC.
+12.101.09 RELATIONSHIP TO COLUMBIA COUNTY COMPREHENSIVE PLAN

-The County Board has formally adopted a Comprehensive Plan, pursuant to Wisconsin Statutes Section 66.1001(4)(c).
-The County Comprehensive Plan is intended to guide the physical development of the County over a 20 year planning period and serve as the partial basis for this chapter.
-The County Board may, from time to time, amend the Comprehensive Plan following the procedure included in Wisconsin Statutes Section 66.1001.
+The County Board has formally adopted a Comprehensive Plan, pursuant to Wis.
+Stats. § 66.1001(4)(c).
+The County Comprehensive Plan is intended to guide the physical development of the County over a 20-year planning period and serve as the partial basis for this chapter.
+The County Board may, from time to time, amend the Comprehensive Plan following the procedure included in Wis.
+Stats. § 66.1001.
 This chapter implements aspects of the Comprehensive Plan that are best addressed through zoning approaches, as enabled and in certain cases required by Wisconsin Statutes.
-In accordance with Wisconsin Statutes Sections 91.38(1)(f) and 66.1001(3), this chapter is consistent with the Comprehensive Plan.
-In accordance with Wisconsin Statutes Section 66.1001(1)(am), consistent with means "furthers or does not contradict the objectives, goals, and policies contained in the Comprehensive Plan."
+In accordance with Wis.
+Stats. § 91.38(1)(f) and 66.1001(3), this chapter is consistent with the Comprehensive Plan.
+In accordance with Wis.
+Stats. § 66.1001(1)(am), consistent with means "furthers or does not contradict the objectives, goals, and policies contained in the Comprehensive Plan."
 All subsequent amendments to the text of this chapter and the Official Zoning Map contained herein shall also be consistent with the Comprehensive Plan goals, objectives, and policies, in accordance with Wisconsin Statutes.

-16-101-100 ZONING MAP AND INTERPRETATION OF ZONING DISTRICT BOUNDARIES
+SEC.
+12.101.10 ZONING MAP AND INTERPRETATION OF ZONING DISTRICT BOUNDARIES